 Those working with the government in the Washington DC area hear it often: if you see something, say something.
-You want to protect your workplace, your government and your job from financial malfeasance, safety violations, fraud or any other legal violations.
+You want to protect your workplace, your government, and your job from financial malfeasance, safety violations, fraud, or any other legal violations.
 The risks of running afoul of federal and state regulations can lead to consequences ranging from a higher risk of injury to a loss of your job or freedom.
-Everyone has and deserves the right to work in a safe, legal and ethical environment.
+Everyone has and deserves the right to work in a safe, legal, and ethical environment.
+Understanding whistleblower litigation and retaliation can aid you in staying protected, especially with the help of an attorney.

 Reporting these issues either to internal or external channels can lead to retaliation or intimidation instead of positive action to correct the problem by your employer.
 Viewing you as a threat, your employer could increase pressure and discipline on your job performance, cut hours, diminish your role with the company or even demote or fire you.
 Every aspect of your performance is attacked with higher scrutiny and the stress and strain that can be placed upon you can lead to many personal or professional problems.

-Security and protection for employees who report abuse, misconduct or fraud in the public section are granted by whistleblower protection laws.
+Security and protection for employees who report abuse, misconduct, or fraud in the public section are granted by whistleblower protection laws.
 Along with this protection from adverse actions by the employer, that employee may be eligible for compensation for damages caused by those actions.
-Protection by whistleblower laws is for government employees at the local, state and federal level.
+Protection by whistleblower laws is for government employees at the local, state, and federal levels.
 As well, employees working for government contractors receive these same protections.

-The Whistleblower Protection Act protects employees, applicants or former employees of the federal government or those working for contractors working for federal government from reprisals in the workplace when reporting waste, corruption, illegality or public endangerment.
-When evidence of fraud, gross mismanagement, waste of funds, abuse of authority, violation of law or specific endangering to public health or safety is reported, these laws serve to give recourse for those facing reprisal for their actions as a whistleblower.
+The Whistleblower Protection Act protects employees, applicants, or former employees of the federal government or those working for contractors working for the federal government from reprisals in the workplace when reporting waste, corruption, illegality, or public endangerment.
+When evidence of fraud, gross mismanagement, waste of funds, abuse of authority, violation of the law, or specific endangering to public health or safety is reported, these laws serve to give recourse for those facing reprisal for their actions as a whistleblower.
+These laws help with whistleblower litigation, and help to protect from any kind of retaliation.

 District of Columbia Employees